 1848 May 1 – Launch of the new 10 ton pleasure yacht British Lion from the shipyard at Caroline Place, becoming the largest public pleasure boat on the beach.
 Built for Messrs Payne and Bumstead.

 1848 May 1 – Mayday was celebrated around the town, with the ‘shovel and broom gentry’ in their ‘annual bal masque’.
 A wide range of characters, including Jack in the Green and the ‘characters of the soot bag’, were ‘tripping it on the light fantastic toe’.

 1848 May 5 – The first long-living Hastings newspaper was published for the first time.
 The Hastings and St Leonards News, based in 42 George Street, cost 3 pence.
 It was published initially by William Ransom jnr, but that August he became ill and his father, William Ransom snr, took over.
 It had high standards and was openly Liberal (thereby challenging the Conservative Hastings establishment).
 It set the agenda for Hastings newspapers for a quarter of a century, in a market it dominated alongside the Hastings and St Leonards Chronicle until the rise of the Hastings and St Leonards Observer in the early 1870s.
 The News closed in 1905 at the height of the economic recession.

-1848 May 12 – A letter in the News claimed that people could live in Hastings unemployed for the 7 or 8 months of winter, thereby attracting “the idle and ill-disposed to make our town their home”.
+1848 May 12 – A letter in the News claimed that people could live in Hastings unemployed for the 7 or 8 months of winter, thereby attracting ‘the idle and ill-disposed to make our town their home’.
 Many other letters in coming weeks echoed these sentiments.
 Hastings magistrates on this day gaoled a man for a week for begging.
 He was in a ‘miserably ragged condition’, with one foot bound up, and his head ‘all in an uproar’.

 1848 May 25 – The newly-built National Schools opened in St Leonards.